-- WAC 173-446-250 Removing and retiring allowances.
+WAC 173-446-250 Removing and retiring allowances.
 (1) Adjustments for the use of offsets as compliance instruments.
 Ecology will use the following process to remove and retire allowances to account for the use of offset credits used for compliance in accordance with RCW 70A.65.170(5).
-This process will be completed by December 15th of each year. - (a) The calculation to determine the number of offset credits to be removed is as follows:
+This process will be completed by December 15th of each year.

+(a) The calculation to determine the number of offset credits to be removed is as follows:

 Offset credits used = Offsets - Invalidations Eq.
-250-2
+250-2.

-Offsets = number of offset credits used as compliance instruments for compliance obligations from the prior year.
+Where: Offsets = number of offset credits used as compliance instruments for compliance obligations from the prior year.
 Invalidations = number of offset credits invalidated by ecology (if any).

-- (b) If the number of offset credits calculated by Eq.
-250-2 is greater than zero, a number of allowances equal to that number of offset credits will be removed from the next year's annual allowance budget and retired. - (2) Adjustments to ensure consistency with proportional GHG emission limits.
-To ensure consistency with the requirements of RCW 70A.65.060 and 70A.65.070, ecology may remove and retire allowances from the next year's allowance budget if the analysis of the state's progress toward the greenhouse gas limits required in RCW 70A.45.020 indicates insufficient progress toward those limits for the proportion of covered emissions in the program relative to total statewide greenhouse gas emissions. - (a) This determination will be made within two months after the submittal of the progress report required by RCW 70A.45.020(2) to the legislature, or the program progress report required by RCW 70A.65.060(5). - (b) If this determination finds that Washington is meeting or exceeding the expected proportionate progress toward the limits based on the covered emissions in the program, then no further action will be taken.
+(b) If the number of offset credits calculated by Eq.
+250-2 is greater than zero, a number of allowances equal to that number of offset credits will be removed from the next year's annual allowance budget and retired.

+(2) Adjustments to ensure consistency with proportional GHG emission limits.
+To ensure consistency with the requirements of RCW 70A.65.060 and 70A.65.070, ecology may remove and retire allowances from the next year's allowance budget if the analysis of the state's progress toward the greenhouse gas limits required in RCW 70A.45.020 indicates insufficient progress toward those limits for the proportion of covered emissions in the program relative to total statewide greenhouse gas emissions.

+(a) This determination will be made within two months after the submittal of the progress report required by RCW 70A.45.020(2) to the legislature, or the program progress report required by RCW 70A.65.060(5).